saleor/saleor-docs/docs/api-process/check-out.md

 * Generating a token for this specific payment using the `payment client token` operation.
 This operation requires the user to select the preferred payment gateway.

-* Executing mutation `CHECKOUT PAYMENT CREATE` using the token generated in the previous bullet.
+* Executing mutation `CHECKOUT PAYMENT CREATE` using the above token generated.

 Depending on selected payment gateway, you will either use the JavaScript form which can be integrated to Saleor, or the payment gateway directs you to an external payment page.